manoonan1/manoonan1/README.md

-# Hey, I'm Michael Noonan
+# Hi, I'm Michael Noonan

-Software Engineer who enjoys building tools that solve real problems — from automating nutrition coaching workflows to modeling athletic performance.
+I am Software Engineer with 6+ years of experience in the test ecosystem, I enjoy building projects on the side to always be learning new technologies.
+My current projects have been centered around health.
+I am currently working on automating nutrition coaching workflows and modeling workout movements for future use in a workout predictor.

 ## Featured Projects

 ### [CrossFit Movement Model](https://github.com/manoonan1/cf_movement_model)
 A system to model CrossFit-style movements, designed to provide insight into athlete performance predictions.
 Built with a Python backend and JavaScript frontend, containerized with Docker.

-`JavaScript` `Python` `Docker` `CSS/HTML`
+`JavaScript` `Python` `Postgres` `Docker` `CSS/HTML`

 ---